egorelik93/PLBlog/NewLang.md

 If all the input values themselves are known to outlive some lifetime, then NewLang can prove that the result outlives *that* lifetime.

+If `T : 'l`, then it also the case that `('l % T) : 'static`.
+Whether the reverse is true is not yet clear.

 ## Trait Objects and Closures

 So far, this system probably doesn't seem any more useful than Rust's, possibly with a more convenient default.
 As I mentioned, every struct in Rust should behave the same way in NewLang.
 Where NewLang differs drastically is in *trait objects*.